-If this is something you’ve ever wondered, well today’s your lucky day.
 In this article the hosting providers will be going head to head, and we’ll be looking at the strong and weak parts of their service.
-We’ll be comparing them based in different metrics like performance, customer support and ease of use.
+We’ll be comparing them based in different metrics like the performance, ease of use, customer support, and pricing.

-In the end, we’ll have a final winner backed up by the facts and results that we’ve collected.
+In the end, we’ll have a final winner in this whole HostGator vs. WordPress battle, backed up by the facts and results that we’ve collected.

 What’s amazing is that you don’t even have to agree with us.
 The important thing is that you’ll have enough data to come to your own conclusion yourself.

 When most people hear of WordPress, they think of the content management system.
 However, today, this isn’t about WordPress.org, but WordPress.com, an arm of WordPress that hosts sites.
 Both companies are owned by the same firm, and WordPress.com was founded in 2005.
 One interesting thing about WordPress.com is that bloggers can sign up for free and get an absolutely free subdomain to post their blogs.
 No other hosting provider does this.